 How to Install WordPress Plugins and Themes From GitHub

-First, you need to go to the plugin/theme’s repository on GitHub.
+- First, go to the plugin or theme’s repository on GitHub.

-Now, head over to your WordPress admin area and go to the Plugins » Add New page.
+- Go to your WordPress admin area and navigate to the Plugins » Add Plugin page.

-You need to click on the ‘Choose file’ button and then select the ZIP file from your computer.
+- Click the ‘Choose file’ button and select the ZIP file from your computer.

 How to Get Updates for WordPress Plugins Installed From GitHub